SU($2$) string tension in the continuum limit using an effective theory of center vortices: the Wilson loop average in the presence of the center vortices - the area law fall-off

-where $N^\prime$ is an overall normalization factor and is irrelevant.
+where $N^\prime$ denotes a normalization factor.
 In the next two subsections, we present a detailed analytical calculation of the partition function of Eq. \eqref{Z02}, followed by its generalization in the presence of Wilson loop.